jro31/jethro-codes/_articles/my-story.md

 Also like hitchhiking in Canada, this way of travelling took me to some great places that I probably would have avoided otherwise.

 Charleston in South Carolina had a reputation as the murder capital of the US at this time.
-I didn't know that when in Washington DC, I couldn't find a bed for less than $20 per night, so off the to the bus station I went, and up on the board there was a bus to Charleston that was about to leave and would take long enough to give me a night's sleep.
+I didn't know that when in Washington DC, I couldn't find a bed for less than $20, so off the to the bus station I went, and up on the board there was a bus to Charleston that was about to leave and would take long enough to give me a night's sleep.

 It was one of my favourite places in the country.

 In fact, there seems to be a correlation between how likely you are to get murdered somewhere, and how nice of a place it is to visit.

-The expiration of my Freedom Pass also marked the end of my time in the US.
+In these two months, I'd found my way to all four corners of the country, and many places in between.
+But the expiration of my Freedom Pass also marked the end of my time in the US.
 And what I'd done, was go onto Spirit Airlines' website, and look for the cheapest flight I could get out of the country from Miami, where I was right now.

 "Bogota."